 Wound Awareness Week is a joint collaborative project between Wounds Australia and the Wound Management Innovation Cooperative Research Centre (Wound CRC).
 Find out more what our organisations are doing for improving wound management:

-Australia’s twice awarded Gold Logie television personality, Denise Drysdale, is backing the awareness campaign as an ambassador with Wounds Australia
+Australia’s twice awarded Gold Logie television personality, Denise Drysdale, backed the 2017 awareness campaign as an ambassador with Wounds Australia

 Every day, nearly half a million Australians suffer from a chronic wound with the cost of managing this close to $3b annually.
 Despite this, wounds remain a silent epidemic.
 Wounds can affect people at any stage of life, however the most concerning are wounds that don’t heal, and go on to ulcerate, such as venous leg ulcers.